rsp/tmw/PITCHME.md

 # Null and Undefined

-Basic types cannot be nullable, but class and function types can.
+Basic types cannot be nullable, but class and function types can (but not by default).

 Appending `| null` declares a nullable type.